No9/scintilla/README.md

 # scintilla -a
 ```

-Any node processes found that do not have a leveldb instance will display an warning message
+Any node processes found that do not have a leveldb instance will display a warning message

 ## Output